 Search engine optimisation

 SEO stands for search engine optimisation, which involves improving a site’s visibility on the web and helping it rank higher.
 This makes it easier for customers to find the company through search engines such as Google or Bing, which in turn increases attention and potential sales.
 Due to the fact that nowadays almost all organisations have some sort of digital presence, having the ability to promote a site on the internet is highly sought-after by hiring managers.
 However, this digital skill is particularly important for applicants looking for jobs within the field of marketing, as that is where SEO plays the biggest role.
 To learn more, check out Dagmar’s plastic surgery SEO guide.

 In the modern era, companies continuously gather immense amounts of data, both internally and externally.
-This helps them to optimize strategies and processes in marketing, operations, and production, as well as within many other key business areas.
+This helps them to optimise strategies and processes in marketing, operations, and production, as well as within many other key business areas.
 Therefore, it’s no surprise that data science roles are routinely featured in the top job listings from across the world.
 However, being able to manage data can be an excellent skill to also include on resumes that are not for solely data-focused roles.
 Having a data analysis certification will add extra credits to your resume and make it outstanding Some understanding of data science or analytics can be helpful in many types of positions, and it can help applicants position themselves ahead of the curve.
 Specifically for management-level positions, data skills are becoming a minimum requirement as employers expect their team leaders to find ways to optimise strategy in response to newly gathered information.

 Coding and web development